 Promoting Arts and Culture

-- Queen's Baton Relay in the BVI as a sponsor and participant, with Managing Partner Colin Riegels participated as a baton bearer.
+- Queen's Baton Relay in the BVI as a sponsor and participant.
 The event promotes friendship and unity among all people and the baton spent two days in the BVI before continuing its journey through 71 Commonwealth nations and territories.